10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 One theme, full commitment

-This room from r/midhagroupsrealdecor is about exactly one thing books and it commits completely.
+This room is about exactly one thing: books.
+And it commits completely.

 Two tall white bookcases sit on either side of a window, creating a symmetrical, library-like focal point in a narrow living room.
-Both shelves are genuinely full: color-varied book spines, small knickknacks, a trailing plant, a pink teapot, vintage decorative objects.
-The window between them doubles as a reading nook with a cushioned bench, small potted plants on the sill, and pink pillows.
+Both shelves are genuinely full with color-varied book spines, small knickknacks, trailing plants, a pink teapot, and vintage decorative objects.
+The window between them doubles as a reading nook with a cushioned bench, plants on the sill, and pink pillows.

-• large Persian-style rug in slate blue and cream fills most of the floor and adds warmth and scale
+• A large Persian-style rug in slate blue and cream fills most of the floor and adds warmth

-• white sofa with mixed throw pillows in burgundy, grey, and lavender keeps the palette soft
+• A white sofa with throw pillows in burgundy, grey, and lavender keeps the palette soft

-• white globe pendant light hangs overhead quiet, effective, no distractions
+• A white globe pendant light hangs overhead, quiet and effective

 This is apartment decorating through collection.
-These books aren’t organized by color for aesthetics they’re actually read, used, and loved.
-And the result is one of the warmest, most lived-in spaces on this entire list.
+These books aren’t organized by color for aesthetics.
+They’re actually read, used, and loved.
+The result is one of the warmest, most lived-in spaces on this entire list.

 If you own a lot of books and you’ve been treating them like clutter, stop.
-Reframe them as decor.
-A full bookshelf is a rich, personal, textured wall treatment that also tells guests exactly who you are without saying a word.
+A full bookshelf is a rich, personal, textured wall treatment that also tells guests exactly who you are without saying a single word.ured wall treatment that also tells guests exactly who you are without saying a word.

 10. The Collector’s Den: Display Cases, Nerd Culture, and Zero Apologies

-r/DeCurt1998 turned a living room into a fully realized display space for an extensive collection: action figures, pop culture memorabilia, Star Wars neon signs, Marvel and horror movie art, and illuminated glass display cabinets lining three walls.
+This living room is a fully realized display space for an extensive collection: action figures, pop culture memorabilia, Star Wars neon signs, Marvel and horror movie art, and illuminated glass display cabinets lining three walls.
 The brown leather sectional in the center is the only nod to conventional living room function.
-Everything else is display.
+Everything else is display, and it is glorious.

 The neon signs provide ambient lighting.
-Dense but organized art prints movie posters, original fan art cover every wall.
+Dense but organized art prints cover every wall.
 The result is overwhelming in the best possible way.

-Quick Reference: Apartment Decorating by Style and Difficulty
+Quick Reference: Apartment Decorating Styles at a Glance

 StyleBest ForKey InvestmentDifficulty